+Update 3/7/20.
 Bigger.
 Harder.
 Longer.
 These are some of the words used to describe Male Extra, a male enhancement supplement from the United Kingdom that's said to “supercharge your sex life” with “no side effects.”
-Who doesn't want that!
-Big words aside, does it really work?
-In this review I'll look at the research on the ingredients in Male Extra -and show you the research – so you can best decide if it's right for you.
+The company says they have over 320 thousand satisfied customers.
+Big words aside, does Male Extra really work?
+Or is it a scam you should avoid?
+In this review, you'll learn about the ingredients and evidence for Male Extra to see if its right for you.

 Male Extra Research

 The Male Extra website (MaleExtra.com) hints that the product will provide: